-- The City Engineer has approved the singed/sealed construction drawings for Phases 1, 2 and 3. - The City has not yet received design submittals for the final design and cost estimate for the iconic signage for the park (as the re-naming process is underway). - It was anticipated that the Bayshore Park construction will be complete by July 3rd, except for the aesthetic improvements to the pier (see the Pier subsection). - It is now anticipated that substantial construction completion will occur after July 4th. - Final completion of all items other than the pier is anticipated to be in August, 2017. - Pier construction, under the recent approved Change Order, will begin in August, 2017 and last for a month, approximately.
+- The City Engineer has approved the singed/sealed construction drawings for Phases 1, 2 and 3. - The City has not yet received design submittals for the final design and cost estimate for the iconic signage for the park (as the re-naming process is underway). - It was anticipated that the Bayshore Park construction will be complete by July 3rd, except for the aesthetic improvements to the pier (see the Pier subsection). - Substantial construction completion occurred on August 15, 2017. - Final completion of all items (other than the pier) is anticipated to be the end of October.